Trauma & Bodywork Thesis

 SNS is a state of activation or mobilization.
 The heart rate increases, pumping more blood to peripheral tissues to fight or run.
 When the body is in a dysregulated state, meaning that it perceives a threat from which it has to protect itself, it prepares for action.
 As previously stated this causes pain, tightness, bracing, and constriction/restriction, as the tissue field coils inward in contraction.

 I often engage this therapeutically by meeting that tension with a matching force.
-I may either press into that area or conversely, I may hold ‘the holding’ for the client by tensing my own body while making contact with that tense area.
-Unlike outside-in therapeutic approaches, it is never my goal to force the tissue field to let go, in fact, I have NO GOAL, other than to be present with the system and see what it wants.
+I may either press into that area, or, conversely, I may hold ‘the holding’ for the client by tensing my own body while making contact with that tense area.
+Unlike outside-in therapeutic approaches, it is never my goal to force the tissue field to let go; in fact, I have NO GOAL other than to be present with the system and see what it wants.
 I work from an understanding that I am engaging with body-consciousness, which is truly what’s doing the holding.
 Therefore, all I need to do is help the system recognize its defensive patterns, and that it has options, one of which is to release that standing tension.
 When the decision to let go or change comes from within, its effects are long-lasting.

 A deep bodywork contact at the area of contracted tissues drives consciousness to that specific area.
 In Polarity Therapy, this is called ‘Tamasic’ touch.
 Most people have only ever experienced techniques that prod, stroke, or manipulate the tissues, demanding change from the outside-in.
 In those cases, the BMS can only ever demonstrate its protective ANS responses to an external threat.
 Body-consciousness identifies it as ‘me’ versus ‘other’ and enlists whatever defense strategies it can.

-The REAL therapeutic work happens when we assist the client to disengage that perception of outside threat rather than reinforcing it.
+The REAL therapeutic work happens when we assist the client in disengaging that perception of outside threat rather than reinforcing it.
 If I engage with a deep contact into the tissue field, once the client’s body-consciousness shows up, we’re ready to begin ‘walking back’ away from the perception of threat.
 At that point, I can increasingly soften my contact.
 The internal message that the client receives is ‘Oh, there is no threat in this movement.
 I’m safe.
 I can let my guard down.’
 No matter how deep the bodywork contact is, the client’s true letting-go only happens when the therapist disengages or softens the contact.
-Otherwise, from my perspective, their system has likely engaged DVC and succumbed to overwhelming force, ‘saying uncle’ versus relaxing.
+Otherwise, from my perspective, their system has likely engaged DVC and succumbed to overwhelming force, ‘saying uncle’ and submitting versus relaxing.

 This softening touch can even progress to still or gentle on- or off-body contacts where it looks like the therapist isn’t doing anything.
 That’s when the nervous system can downregulate, shifting from its protective ANS states of SNS and DVC to its safety state of VVC; ultimately, able to rest and reorganize in the Central Nervous System (CNS).
 This is the mechanism utilized by Energy-based systems, which also enables the nervous system to integrate the work being done.